-GT: On the Southwest Side, one of my favorite murals is actually one that I feel like a lot of people miss, and that’s why I think it’s one of my favorites, because I’ve grown to really love and respect the work.
+GT: On the Southwest Side, one of my favorite murals is actually one that I feel like a lot of people miss and that’s why I think it’s one of my favorites, because I’ve grown to really love and respect the work.
 One artist didn’t work on it.
 I can’t remember exactly how many artists worked on it, but I know Hector Duarte painted this one alongside maybe one or two other artists.
 The one on the south end of Swap-O-Rama.

 AF: Like on the building?

 One of my favorite murals [in the city] was whitewashed.
 It was on a church in Cabrini-Green.
 It was one of the earlier ones that I loved.
 That mural [“All of Mankind”] was by William Walker and for me that mural was beautiful.
-I only had a chance to see it in person because I used to take my son to school, so it just became a huge staple for me, but also growing up, I was able to pass by there and see it a lot of times.
-So what I really loved about this one, is that I remember it since I was little, and my dad used to work all over the city.
+I only had a chance to see it in person because I used to take my son to school, so it just became a huge staple for me, but growing up I was able to pass by there and see it a lot of times.
+What I really loved about this one, is that I remember it since I was little, and my dad used to work all over the city.
 This is probably one of the first murals that I saw and really cultivated me.
 Chicago Public Art Group has really good documentation of that mural.

 AF: Oh wait, so it’s not up anymore?